SamuelHLewis/smallRNAviz/README.md

 # smallRNAviz
-A visualization app for small RNA data
+A visualization app for small RNA data.